idamoltke/LocalNgsRelate/README.md

 ```

 ## Help and run options
-To see how the program can be run and to see all options, you can type the follwoing in the folder where the src code is:
+To see how the program can be run and to see all options, you can type the following command in the folder where the src code is:

 ```
 ./localngsrelate
 ```
-Or from a different folder with full path to the src code folder
+Or from a different folder with full path "path/" to the src code folder

 ```
-$path/localngsrelate
+path/localngsrelate
 ```

 ## Input file format